openprov/ssi-consultancy/InteroperabilityTestHarness.md

 * Unit test classes for the above **DONE**
 * Test cases GitHub repository, populated with documents produced using ProvToolbox **DONE**
 * Travis CI job **DONE**
-* Jenkins job plus documentation on how to configure and run Jenkins with this job
+* Jenkins job plus documentation on how to configure and run Jenkins with this job **DONE**
-  - Example on an Ubuntu virtual machine, running under VMWare
+  - Example on an Ubuntu virtual machine, running under VMWare **DONE**

 Phase 2 - ProvTranslator and ProvStore